LittleGreyCells/escheme-documentation/EschemeProgrammingGuide.md

 ### "X" Object System (XOS)

 XOS is an xscheme inspired object system that is metaclass based.
-For those familiar with Smalltalk or Python it should feel familiar -- classes, methods, single inheritance -- but with an s-expression syntax.
+For those familiar with Python it should feel familiar -- classes, methods, inheritance -- but with an s-expression syntax.

 See escheme-extensions/xos.